 86% of organizations believe talent shortage is a key barrier to achieving business outcomes.
 In fact, the IT talent pool has been already stretched out to a breaking point - Informatics Europe estimates that the EU is currently experiencing an IT talent shortfall of up to 1 million.
-Companies around the world have been trying to drastically improve their recruitment processes in order to find the needed specialists.
+Companies worldwide have been trying to improve their recruitment processes to find the needed specialists drastically.

 You may wonder how Blue House finds the top talent who join their IT community.
-Instead of putting emphasis on matching professionals with clients, we reversed the roles and decided to match projects to the members of our community.
+Instead of emphasizing matching professionals with clients, we reversed the roles and decided to match projects to the members of our community.
 Blue House exists entirely to let its software developers and other IT experts use their full potential.

 A positive side effect is that our clients can cooperate with highly motivated and skilled specialists who participate in the project because they want to, not because they have to.
 In this blog post, we'll show you what makes the Blue House IT community pretty unique and how you can take advantage of it.